 The PK-12 Educational Leadership Program currently offers these options for graduate studies at the Masters and CAS levels.

 Option 1: Cohort/Site-Based Program: This is an innovative graduate program, designed to prepare leaders to enhance the performance of schools.
 The learning makes connections between theory and practice, focusing specifically on the cognitive, interpersonal and intrapersonal dimensions of school leadership.
-We begin a cohort in the fall of even years.
-Classes meet most often in Orono, but may convene in other locations, depending upon the geographic distribution of the group.
+As described above, classes meet on Saturdays in Orono and convene in other locations depending on the geographic distribution of the group.
 The classes are held on designated week days (2/month) evenings and Saturdays (1/month).
 Semester schedules are published well in advance.
 A commitment to the entire three-year program of leadership development is expected.

 Option 2: Off-Campus Cohorts: This option is similar in philosophy to the one described above although the actual coursework may differ to some extent.
 With prior instructor approval students living in the area may elect to register for a particular course if it helps to meet their career and professional goals.
-Presently we have a cohort in Aroostook County (Presque Isle) and another in Kennebec County (Gardiner).
+We have or have had cohorts in Aroostook County (Presque Isle), Kennebec County (Gardiner), and the Hutchinson Center (Belfast).

-Must I take the GRE or Miller’s Analogy Test (MAT)? – YES, either one.
+Must I take the GRE or the Miller Analogy Test (MAT)?
+YES, either one.
 The Graduate School requires it, but test scores are only one factor in being considered for the program.
 Prior to mailing your Graduate School Application you must have either taken one of these tests or have it scheduled (indicate the date you will take the test on your application).

-Does the cohort program fulfill all requirements for administrative certification and for the degree? – No, but almost.
+Does the cohort program fulfill all requirements for administrative certification and for the degree?
+NO, but almost.
 In addition to the cohort sequence you will need three additional courses to fulfill these requirements.
-These include School Law (EAD 531), Resource-Based Decision Making (EAD 616), and one other course you choose in an area that will help round out your knowledge and skills.
+These include School Law (EAD 531), Resource-Based Decision Making (EAD 616), Special Education Law (SED 520) and one other course you choose in an area that will help round out your knowledge and skills.
 This might be in curriculum, technology, supervision, staff development, teacher leadership, etc.

 When should I take these additional courses?
 You may have already taken some of these, but if not, you can take these courses prior to the cohort beginning, or during the summer sessions while you are in the cohort experience.
 You could also take them after the cohort is complete, but it will mean you will graduate a little later.